-BMX USA National Headquarters ($15,000,000): Funds construction of an Olympic training center for BMX athletes and national headquarters for BMX USA at the former Evans-Fintube site.
+BMX USA National Headquarters ($18,600,000): Funds construction of an Olympic training center for BMX athletes and national headquarters for BMX USA at the former Evans-Fintube site.
 This project is predicted to generate more than $11 million and 100 events over five years.
 Note: the Vision allocation for the BMX Headquarters increased from $15,000,000 to $18,600,000 in 2019.

 Peoria Connection – North Peoria Avenue, 56th Street to Mohawk Boulevard ($7,000,000): Acquires and prepares land, including streetscaping and infrastructure improvements, for future economic development, along North Peoria Avenue from 56th Street North to Mohawk Boulevard.